libreworks/caridea-http/README.md

 $ composer require caridea/http
 ```

-* The master branch (version 2.x) of this project requires PHP 7.0 and depends on `psr/http-message`.
+* The master branch (version 3.x) of this project requires PHP 7.1 and depends on `psr/http-message`.
+* Version 2.x of this project requires PHP 7.0 and depends on `psr/http-message`.
 * Version 1.x of this project requires PHP 5.5 and depends on `psr/http-message`.

 ## Compliance